walt-1/docker-microservices/README.md

 2. Clone repo and cd into the root directory

+3. Go to [OMDb](http://www.omdbapi.com/apikey.aspx) to get an API key, then go to services/web/src/App.jsx and place that key in the variable _API_URL_

 # Build and Run the App

 #### Set the Environment variables